 f).
 If there is no chairperson for the subcommittees listed below, the Area Vice-Chairperson serves as the committee Coordinator/Liaison and link between the Subcommittee and the ASC with issues or projects as it relates to their service commitment.
 The ASC Vice-Chair must ensure the each subcommittee chairperson listed below have a copy of his or her specific duties and responsibilities.

+1. Hospital & Institution (H&I) 2.
+Public Relation

+3. Literature 4.
+Policy

+5. Audit 6.
+Phone line

 7. Web Facilitator